alexprengere/submatch/README.rst

    -h, --help       show this help message and exit
    -l L, --limit L  Change lower bound for matching ratio.
 Default is 0.6.
                     Matches below that percentage are automatically excluded.
    -r, --reverse    Reverse the logic of renaming.
-With this option, subtitles
+With this option, movies are
-                    are renamed, not movies.
+                    renamed, not subtitles.
    -n, --no-ext     Consider files with no extension as movies.

 Example